ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 For the sake of not overloading you with the nitty gritty details of this project, I will cover only the most interesting or most innovative topics.

 ## Backend RPI
 The Rasberry Pi we used is a model 4 with a Raspbian Linux Distro.
-This is the most common used OS for a RPI.
-The RPI works with a microSD card on which you can easily install any Linux-distro from you laptop, just plug it in and you're good to go!
+This is the most common operating system used for a RPI.
+The RPI works with a microSD card on which you can easily install any Linux-distro from your laptop, just plug it in and you're good to go!
 After updating the OS and installing a JRE, we were set to test and run our application on this device.

 ### Spring Ghela-alert application

 #### Basics of our application
-The whole essence of the app revolves around **Events** which happen at the Ghelamco arena.
+The core of our application revolves around **events** which happen at the Ghelamco Arena.
 These can be of type ***GameEvent*** or ***CustomEvent***.
-- The GameEvents are all of the KAA Gent home games.
+* The GameEvents are all of the KAA Gent home games.
-- As an added feature, furter down the road, I also added the possibility to create custom events, which are handy for scheduling concerts or alarming a pizza party.
+* As an added feature, furter down the road, I also added the possibility to create custom events, which are handy for scheduling concerts or alarming a pizza party.

-On each Event we generate a couple of standard **Alerts** based on the **Event** time.
-These are responsible to set off the alarm-light in the office, indicating that they also control the [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) interface of our RPI.
+On each event we generate a couple of standard **alerts** based on the **event time**.
+These alerts are responsible to set off the alarm-light in the office.
+This means that we will use the [GPIO](https://www.raspberrypi.org/documentation/usage/gpio/) interface of our RPI to turn on the alarm-light every time an alert is triggered in our backend application.
 To set off an alert, the GPIO interface changes the voltage on a GPIO-pin to 0V or 3.3V.
 This pin is coupled to a relay, which acts as a regular switch, but electricaly controlled.
 If we put 0V on the relay, the circuit remains open, when we put 3.3V on it, the circuit is closed and thus starting our alarm-light.

 #### WebScraper
-We have a scheduled service in our GhelaAlert spring app, which is triggerd every hour and checks the website of KAA Gent for the up to date fixtures of the games.
+Our spring backend is running a scheduler and we have setup a service which is triggerd every hour and checks the website of KAA Gent for the up to date fixtures of the games.
 The approach I took for scraping the website, is by using X-Path with a library called [htmlunit](https://https://htmlunit.sourceforge.io/).
-In our application we fetch every game from the website, filter them on home games, attach Alerts and save those games to our H2-database using spring data.
+In our application we fetch every game from the website, filter them on home games, attach alerts and save those games to our H2-database using spring data.

-Every time we scan the website, we compare the scraped games data with the ones we already had.
+Every time we scan the website, we compare the scraped games data with the games that already were saved in our database.
-Games can get updated or rescheduled on the website, but our app will recognize it and update his records accordingly in the database.
+Games can get updated or rescheduled on the website, but our application will recognize it and update the database records accordingly.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/scrape-games.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 #### H2 database
-Since one of the prerequisites was that the RPI should be able to function on his own, without constant internet connection, we needed to use a database which is located locally, on te RPI.
-If we would use a remote database, we wouldn't be able to send any data to the RPI, when he isn't connected to a network.
+One of the requirements for the project was that the RPI should be able to function on his own without constant internet connection.
+This meant that we needed to use a database that can run locally on te RPI.
+If we would use a remote database we wouldn't be able to send any data to the RPI when he it's not connected to a network.

-We chose to use an H2-database because it's an SQL database which is easy to set up for local use.
+We chose to use an H2-database because it's a SQL database which is easy to set up for local use.
+We configured the H2-database to be backed by a flatfile on our local filesystem, this way the database is persistent even when the application restarts.
 We just need to add the H2 dependency to our projects pom.xml

 <div style="text-align: center;">